『in case i forget | Theology and Testimony Reminders for Godly Wives and Mothers』のカバーアート

 無料で聴く

-If you are a Godly wife and mom in the middle of a hard transition, struggling to remember what God has done or seeking to go a little deeper in your understanding of biblical theology, here is a digital ebenezer that YHWH (God) is real and able!
+If you are a woman in the middle of a hard transition, running on empty, managing the chaos of being a wife and mom, struggling to remember what God has done, or seeking to go a little deeper in your understanding of biblical theology, here is a digital ebenezer that YHWH (God) is faithful and good.
+He sees you and knows you!

 Hey sister!

-Welcome to in case i forget - a podcast that was born out of my repentance (again) for forgetting what God has brought me through and for letting my doubt and uncertainty bring me to a place of control and fear.
+Welcome to in case i forget - a space where we trade the noise of the day for the depth of God's presence.
+This podcast was born out of my repentance (again) for forgetting what God has brought me through and for letting my doubt and uncertainty bring me to a place of control and fear.

 I was reading through Exodus, and of course, I couldn't understand how the Israelites could be so forgetful!